-Not only do you get to go around in a sassy pink rickshaw, you’re helping women from low income households make a living.
+Not only do you get to go around in a sassy pink rickshaw, but you’re also helping women from low-income households make a living.
 Click here to read my review of the Pink City Rickshaw Company!

 Jaipur City Attractions ticket

 If it’s your first time in Jaipur, see my guide complete guide for the Pink City here!

 Dress code for Jaipur

 India is not the sort of place where you want to come dressed in a mini skirt and strappy tops.
 The culture is conservative and so showing off your legs, shoulders, and chest can draw A LOT of attention and not in a good way.

 That doesn’t mean you have to go around dressed in a sari or kurta and pants, no. It just means that you need to pack some maxi dresses, jumpsuits, loose-fitted trousers, t-shirts with shoulders and blouses.

 A great tip I have to cover up in the heat is investing in some cute pashminas to cover your shoulders.
 That way you can wear a strappy top but also ensure your shoulders remain covered up.
 This is especially important in religious temples.

 The 11 most Instagrammable Places in Jaipur